Revenue Crashed 40%+ This Month: The 72-Hour Triage and 90-Day Recovery Protocol for Operators Who Can't Wait

 Maintain: Monthly deep diagnostic (45 minutes)

-The crash that hit Kira cost $15K in lost revenue plus 120 emergency hours.
-Prevention would’ve cost 2 hours monthly.
-That’s 60X cheaper to prevent than to recover from.
+The crash that hit Kira cost $15K in lost revenue plus 120 emergency hours; prevention at about 2 hours a month would’ve been roughly 10–15X cheaper than rebuilding under pressure.

 Build the system now while you remember what this feels like.